cubefs/cubefs/docs/source/user-guide/datanode.rst

 How To Start DataNode
 ---------------------

-Start a DataNode process by execute the server binary of CFS you built with ``-c`` argument and specify configuration file.
+Start a DataNode process by execute the server binary of ChubaoFS you built with ``-c`` argument and specify configuration file.

 .. code-block:: bash